Operator Retraining Program

 A Better Connecticut Driver National Safety Council

 DMV does not schedule classes or collect the $60 fee to attend the Operator Retraining Program.

-- Completion of the class on or after the effective date of suspension will require payment of the restoration fee in the amount of $175 by check or money order made payable to "DMV" through the mail to the following address:
+- Alternately, you may pay the $175.00 by check or money order made payable to "DMV" by mail to the following address:

 State of Connecticut